LapisBlue/Docs/docs/commons/perms/algebra.md

 > __Axiom #1__: if C <- B and B <- A then C <- A

 Pretty easy and reasonable.
+This basically just means that `<-`, or inheritance, is transitive.

 Here's a picture: